kjones200/MiniSmartController/README.md

     ```

 ## Upgrading Kit 1A/1B to Kit 1A/1B NFC
 This section should only be completed by users upgrading their current mini smart controller kit with a NFC reader.
+For
+new installations, please start [here](https://github.com/kjones200/minismartcontroller#retropie-installation-and-configuration)

 1. SSH into retropie.
 2. Download the latest version of the mini smart controller script